 Also of interest is that West Berlin has more people living here who work in computers and math than 95% of the places in the US.

-West Berlin is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+As is often the case in a small town, West Berlin doesn't have a public transportation system that people use for their commute.

 The per capita income in West Berlin in 2022 was $33,079, which is low income relative to New Jersey, and middle income relative to the rest of the US.
 This equates to an annual income of $132,316 for a family of four.